OWASP/owasp-mastg/README.md

 Contributors are added to the acknowledgements table based on their contributions logged by GitHub.
 The list of names is sorted by the number of lines added.
 Authors are categorized as follows:

-- Project Leader / Author: Manage development of the guide continuously and write a large amount of content.
+- Project Leader / Author: Manage development of the guide continuously and write a large amount of new content.
+Project Leadership will require a clean sheet if it comes to following up the Code of Conduct.
 - Co-Author: Consistently contribute quality content, [at least 2,000 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors "Co-author").
 - Top Contributor: Consistently contribute quality content, [at least 500 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors "Top Contributor").
 - Contributor: Any form of contribution, [at least 50 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors "Contributor").